-- (a) by expiry of a definite-term employment6; - (b) when the employee turns 65 years of age and completes at least 15 years of insured service (unless the employer and the employee agree otherwise); - (c) at the request of parents (or guardians) of an employee younger than 18 years of age; - (d) loss of the employee's work ability; - (e) prohibition for the employee to perform certain jobs stemming from a statute, or imposed by a final decision of a court or other competent body (provided that the employer may not provide him an alternative job); - (f) in the event that the employee must be absent from work for longer than six months due to serving a prison sentence; - (g) in the event that the employee must be absent from work longer than six months due to serving other types of sentence (e.g. a safety measure prohibiting the employee to perform certain work, or another type of sentence in accordance with the Criminal Code7); - (h) at an employee's death; - (i) winding up of the employer (e.g. liquidation).
+- by expiry of a fixed-term employment8; - when the employee turns 65 years of age and completes at least 15 years of insured service (unless the employer and the employee agree otherwise); - at the request of parents (or guardians) of an employee younger than 18 years of age; - · loss of the employee's work ability;

+- if the employee is prohibited from performing certain job to perform certain jobs based on a statute, or on a final decision of a court or other competent body (provided that the employer may not provide him an alternative job); - in the event that the employee must be absent from work for longer than six months due to serving a prison sentence; - in the event that the employee must be absent from work longer than six months due to serving other types of sentence (e.g. a safety measure prohibiting the employee to perform certain work, or another type of sentence in accordance with the Criminal Code): - at an employee's death; - · winding up of the employer (e.g. liquidation).